Vladimir Putin is a failure

 You see, what better justification to invade Ukraine?

 Putin with this very expensive military adventure is closing the door on his fingers.
-This could be the worst mistake of his life.
+This might be the worst mistake of his life.
 His two master plans, one for a common market for oil, gas and electricity and the other for the liberalization of the financial sector, are today dead before birth.

 With the sanctions that the entire West is imposing on it, it is impossible to think that Russia will not fall into more poverty.